Patellofemoral pain syndrome

-- Regularly perform warm-up and stretch before and after any activity or exercises.
+- Regularly perform warm-ups and stretch before and after any activity or exercise.

 With the knowledge that PFPS is multifactorial, it is all-important to recognize that every patient with PFPS is distinctive and will require an individualized treatment approach.

-Multi-modal nonoperative therapy with short-term use of NSAIDs, taping and bracing to the knee.
-Exercise therapy to include knee strengthening, core training, hip and trunk muscle training has shown to be the best course of treatment to manage Patellofemoral Pain syndrome.
+Multi-modal nonoperative therapy with short-term use of NSAIDs, taping and bracing to the patella.
+Exercise therapy, including knee strengthening, core training, and hip and trunk muscle training, has shown to be the best course of treatment to manage PFPS.

-Injections remain a commonly used treatment for knee pain; however, the evidence for their use in patellofemoral pain is still limited.
+Injections remain a commonly used treatment for knee soreness; however, the evidence for their use in PFPS is still limited.

-Exercise therapy is an evidenced-based conservative approach often prescribed for PFP.
-There is strong evidence that supports strength training as part of exercise programmes for conventional treatment, to obtain better results in terms of pain reduction and for improved function.
+Exercise therapy is an evidence-based conservative approach often prescribed for PFP.
+There is strong evidence that supports strength training as part of exercise programmes for conventional treatment, to obtain better results in terms of soreness reduction and improved function.

 A loaded self-managed exercise programme designed around pain education and self-management strategies is feasible and is all acceptable for PFP (Benjamin E. Smith et al., 2019)

-Our Physiotherapist will perform assessment and provide treatment based on the findings and will often include pain education, manual therapy, mobilization, taping of your knee.
-Also, providing physiotherapy based exercises to retrain your muscles, improve flexibility and muscle strength in your lower extremity.
+Physical therapists will perform an assessment and provide treatment for patellofemoral pain based on the findings and will often include pain education, manual therapy, mobilization, and taping of your knee.
+Also providing physiotherapy-based exercises to retrain your muscles and improve flexibility and muscle strength in your lower extremity.
 As the pain reduces, the workouts are usually progressed and challenged based on your activity level and needs.
 You may also be recommended for a brace or to see an orthotist for consultation if required.

-Please consult your physiotherapist if you are experiencing knee pain.
+Please consult our physiotherapist if you are experiencing Patellofemoral Pain Syndrome.